scogle/scogle.github.io/_posts/2014-12-01-spill-report.markdown

 header_img_alt: "Raspberry Pi - a new golden age of computing"
 ---

 **tl;dr - I created a Twitter bot that scrapes reported oil and gas spills in Colorado and tweets in near-real time.
-[Check it out on Twitter](https://twitter.com/SpillReport).**
+[Check it out on Twitter](https://twitter.com/SpillReport) and [read more about it in the Rocky Mountain Collegian](http://www.collegian.com/2014/12/colorado-state-student-updates-oil-spill-information-on-twitter/104016/)**

 #### Some Backstory